Wages and entitlements for your apprentice or trainee

 - workers' compensation – contact WorkCover Queensland on 1300 362 128

 - superannuation – visit the Australian Taxation Office website for more information

 - tool entitlement – for some apprenticeships, the employer must provide tools or pay a tool entitlement to the apprentice.
 Contact the Fair Work Ombudsman on 13 13 94

 - industrial action – both the Queensland Industrial Relations Act 2016 and Commonwealth Fair Work Act 2009 treat apprentices and trainees as employees.
 Therefore apprentices and trainees are free to choose whether or not to become a member of a union and whether or not to participate in lawful industrial action.

 Safety in the workplace

-Every person associated with a workplace has an obligation to ensure their own, and others', workplace health and safety, regardless of their role(s).
+Each person in the workplace has an obligation to ensure their own, and others', workplace health and safety, regardless of their role(s).

 Supervision in the workplace

-Apprentices and trainees must be supervised in the workplace by an appropriately qualified person.
+As an apprentice or trainee, you must be supervised in the workplace by an appropriately qualified person(s).

-Apprentices and trainees who feel they are not being properly supervised should contact Apprenticeships Info on 1800 210 210 immediately.
+If you feel you're not being properly supervised, phone Apprenticeships Info on 1800 210 210 immediately.